 - Application Summary - What you submitted: a cover letter, resume, and any additional materials, like a portfolio or reference list.

 - Interview - When your interview is scheduled.

 - Follow-Up - Did you send a thank you email or letter?
 If so, indicate here.

 - Status - If you were rejected, offered the job, asked in for a second interview, etc.

 If Excel isn't quite your cup of tea, don't fret.
-You can create a simple table in Microsoft Word or a similar word processor.
+You can create a simple table in Microsoft Word, Google Docs, or a similar word processor.

 Just insert a table and choose the number of columns based on how many categories you want to keep track of (company name, contact information, date applied, and so on) and the number of rows relative to how many positions you're applying for.